FL Carjack Suspect Sprayed With Gas, Held At Gunpoint, Finally Arrested

 POLK COUNTY, Fla.
 (CW44 News At 10) – A convicted felon in Polk County allegedly attempted to carjack multiple vehicles after fleeing an auto accident in which he was involved.

-Hendricks fled the Marathon station and proceeded down an embankment, then jumped into the westbound traffic of I-4.
-A man travelling westbound slammed on his brakes to avoid hitting the fuel-doused suspect, which in turn caused a semi-truck to rear-end that victim.
+Hendrix fled the Marathon station and proceeded down an embankment, then jumped into the westbound traffic of I-4.
+A man travelling westbound in a box truck slammed on his brakes to avoid hitting the fuel-doused suspect, which in turn caused a semi-truck to rear-end that victim (FHP responded to investigate those crashes.
+They are also investigating the earlier hit-and-run crash on I-4 Hendrix caused at the beginning of his crime spree.).

-Law enforcement had arrived at this point, subdued and handcuffed Hendricks, then placed him into a police cruiser.
+Law enforcement had arrived at this point, subdued and handcuffed Hendrix, then placed him into a police cruiser.
 He reportedly kicked out the rear window of the patrol car in an effort to escape.
-He was then wrestled under control by responding officers and taken to county jail.
+He was then brought under control by responding officers and taken to county jail.

+Detectives are trying to locate another victim of an attempted carjacking.
+Hendrix made a failed attempt to carjack a blue Hyundai on Hwy 557, but the driver sped away from him.
+If you are this driver, please contact Detective Graves at 863-236-3900.

 Judd continued the press conference by applauding the efforts of the affected citizens, adding, “I guarantee you, when you start trying to carjack somebody’s car at the gas station, you’re subject get get shot.
 And shot a lot.”